96boards/website/src/content/projects/modelrailway/modelrailway.md

   case, the focus is on controlling the track and signaling, but the codebase also includes the ability to program DCC locomotives.
 images:
-  - ModelRailway_FrontPage.png
+  - ./_images/ModelRailway_FrontPage.png
-  - ModelRailway_Image1.png
+  - ./_images/ModelRailway_Image1.png
-  - ModelRailway_Image2.png
+  - ./_images/ModelRailway_Image2.png
-  - ModelRailway_Image3.png
+  - ./_images/ModelRailway_Image3.png
-  - ModelRailway_Image4.png
+  - ./_images/ModelRailway_Image4.png
-  - ModelRailway_Image5.png
+  - ./_images/ModelRailway_Image5.png
 categories:
   - dragonboard410c
-slug: projects/ModelRailway/
+slug: modelrailway/
-layout: ../../layouts/Project.astro
 ---

 # Model Railway Control

 This project shows you how to configure the DragonBoard 410c to allow it to control a model railway using DCC (Digital Command and Control) and open source JMRI software, via a USB/DCC interface.
 In this particular case, the focus is on controlling the track and signaling, but the codebase also includes the ability to program DCC locomotives.